 This presents a strong reason to commit to one variation of poker.

-One of the most popular video poker variations is jacks or better.
-You have to receive a jack or stronger card in your initially dealt hand in order to be able to play (hence the name), but despite that restriction, it has a comparatively low house advantage.
+One of the most popular video poker variations is Jacks or Better.
+You have to receive a Jack or a stronger card in your initially dealt hand in order to be able to play (hence the name), but despite that restriction, it has a comparatively low house advantage.
 Due to its popularity, we'll focus on Jacks or Better in this video poker strategy guide.

 Your attention in playing poker should be toward building the best hand you can.
 To do so, you must have the chart of the 40 winning hands memorized, or right in front of you.
 Your task then is to avoid distractions.
 And the source of that distraction is in your hands.